jvvillanueva9104/jvvillanueva9104/README.md

 **`Digital Craftsman (Developer/Gamer/Frustrated Musician)`**

-I'm an aspiring full-stack developer who's always curious about how things work under the hood.
+I'm a full-stack developer who's always curious about how things work under the hood.
 I'm on a continuous learning journey to further enhance my skills in order to write robust and reusable codes.
 My goal?
 To be able to work for a company that will support my growth and make a lasting impact in the world of software development.

 <p> <a href="https://www.linkedin.com/in/jv-villanueva/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=23></a> <a href="mailto:jv.villanueva9104@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height=23></a>